Lifars/gargamel/README.md

 gargamel.exe -c 192.168.42.47 -u Jano --psexec -o testResults -m --no-events-search --no-evidence-search --no-registry-search
 ```

+This functionality is available only for Windows targets.

 #### Run custom commands

-You may run custom Windows CMD or Linux shell commands on remote machine using Gargamel.
+Gargamel may run custom Windows CMD or Linux shell commands on remote machine.

 First create a file `custom-commands.txt` with the following content.